-These mashed potato pancakes are crispy on the outside, fluffy on the inside and ready in only 15 minutes!
-They are the best way to transform leftover mashed potatoes into a new meal.
+These mashed potato pancakes are crispy on the outside, fluffy on the inside and ready in 15 minutes!
+The best way to transform leftover mashed potatoes into a new meal.

-- Transform leftover potatoes: These crispy potato pancakes are the best way to use leftover mashed potatoes from Thanksgiving or a holiday dinner party.
+These leftover mashed potato pancakes are the best way to use leftover mashed potatoes from Thanksgiving or dinner the night before!
+They are crispy on the outside with a fluffy mashed potato interior.

-- Any leftover mashed potatoes: Try garlic mashed red potatoes or even Instant Pot mashed sweet potatoes!
+- Leftover mashed potatoes: I used my creamy mashed potatoes in these savory potato pancakes, but you can try garlic mashed red potatoes or even Instant Pot mashed sweet potatoes!

 - Add-ins: Instead of green onion or chives try grated onion, add thyme or fresh herbs or instead of bacon try leftover ham!